Kageshirei/KageShirei/README.md

 optimized for performances (instead of size such as the agent and the control panel).

 Refer to the [server's own documentation](server/README.md) for a list of commands and usage instructions.

+### The server component superpowers

+The server component apart from being the main component of the RS2 framework, it also has some superpowers that makes it a very versatile tool.

+- **Agent compilation on demand**: The server can compile the agent on demand, this means that you can compile the agent with different configurations, features, and even different code.
+This is useful when you want to deploy the agent on different targets with different requirements.
+- **Control panel compilation**: The server can compile the control panel autonomously, this means that you don't have to worry about building the control panel, installing the dependencies (lots of), the server will do it for you.
+  Output the result and run a cleanup after the compilation.

+## Control panel installation

+### Requirements

+Unfortunately building the control panel is far from being as easy as building the server.
+The control panel is an hybrid application built on top of Tauri + Next.js (React), this means that you'll need to have lots of dependencies to build it.

+Fortunately if you've previously built the `server`, you can use it to build the control panel as well.
+It will download all the dependencies, compile them and create the final executable for you, you just have to run it.

 ## Contributing